About the Study Guide

-Teach Yourself Logic: A Study Guide is a hundred page PDF.
+Logic: A Study Guide is currently two PDFs, already over a hundred pages together.
 Who is it for?
 What’s in it?
 Is it for you?

 Why this Guide for philosophers?